-The recipe for a special Tiramisù dedicated to Turin
+A special Tiramisù dedicated to Turin

 Turin is an interweaving of different cultures, as can be seen when walking through the streets of the centre, with their typical Roman castrum disposition, among which monuments from very different eras stand out, from the Mole to the Synagogue, from the Royal Palaces to the Liberty and Rococo ones.

-The secret ingredient: Vermouth Mancino Kopi
+The secret ingredient to this Tiramisu: Vermouth Mancino Kopi

 Tiramisu is a typical Italian dessert, delicious and rich, perfect as a fresh snack.
 To make it even more intriguing and to give it a touch of Turin, I use a special ingredient: Vermouth Mancino Kopi.
 Vermouth is a fortified wine born in Turin in the 18th century.
-It contains aromatic herbs, including mugwort (from which it takes its name, in fact the German term for it is “Wermuth”).
+It contains aromatic herbs, including mugwort (from which it takes its name, in fact, the German term for it is “Wermuth”).

-Mancino Kopi Vermouth, however, is more than just a vermouth: Giancarlo Mancino is one of the world’s most renowned barmen, and Kopi is a product of his own creation and quite unique.
-Three Italian white wines – Arneis, Trebbiano and Fiano – combined with Indonesian coffee extract create a creamy, smooth mix with a delicate, fragrant coffee flavour.
+Mancino Kopi Vermouth, however, is more than just vermouth: Giancarlo Mancino is one of the world’s most renowned barmen, and Kopi is a product of his own creation and quite unique.
+Three Italian white wines – Arneis, Trebbiano, and Fiano – combined with Indonesian coffee extract create a creamy, smooth mix with a delicate, fragrant coffee flavour.

 The recipe for Tiramisu

-For the Tiramisù you need a baking tin 28x20x5cm for about 4-6 portions.
+For the Tiramisù, you need a baking tin 28x20x5cm for about 4-6 portions.

 What do you need?
 250g mascarpone cheese, 3 egg yolks, 150g sugar, two spoons of Vermouth Mancino Kopi, 3 egg whites, 300g Savoiardi, mocha coffee and cocoa powder.